magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

-Here is the `shopping.html` content which is in line with `clojurescriptone approach` and [Larry Ullman][6] to keep the design of the HTML/CSS/images separated from the code which is going to implement its behaviour.
+Here is the `shopping.html` content which is in line with `clojurescriptone approach` and [Larry Ullman][6] to keep the design of the HTML/CSS/images separated from the code which is going to implement its behavior.
 Save it in `html` directory.

 ```html
 <!doctype html>